Signaling and Employer Learning with Instruments: Identification

+which is one of the main identifying equations that we use throughout the paper.\footnote{We are also implicitly assuming stable unit treatment value assumption (SUTVA) \cite[see, e.g.,][assumption 1]{AngristImbensRubin1996} is valid.
+This assumption holds that a treated unit's potential outcomes are not affected by other units' exposure to the instrument.
+Signaling models are inherently subject to general equilibrium effects since workers' schooling decisions and employers' inference problems, central to these models, depend on the population distributions of skills and schooling.
+Also see related discussion on general equilibrium effects in Section \ref{sec:Discussion}.}

+For workers with sufficiently long work experience, an IV identifies the social returns to education.
+In particular, for workers with sufficiently long work experience, $\lim_{t\rightarrow\infty}\theta_t=0$ so, with a slight abuse of notation, we get $\lim_{t\rightarrow\infty}\ln W_{it}=\psi_{i\infty}$, and because $S$ does not vary with $t$, from (\ref{eq:Binary Instrument}) we get

+where the second equality follows from Assumption \ref{ass:1}-(1).
+Thus the part of the productivity, $\psi_{it}$, not caused by schooling, $S$, is orthogonal to the instrument, $D$.
+So, with sufficient work experience, i.e., $t\rightarrow \infty$, the IV identifies the causal effect of schooling on productivity.
+Intuitively, in the long run, everything about a worker's ability is revealed to the employers, and thus, knowledge of the IV itself becomes irrelevant for wage setting.
+It is only through its effect on schooling, which affects productivity that the IV affects wages in the long run.
+In the case of intermediate work experience, i.e., $t<\infty$, what $D$ identifies depends on whether it is hidden from, or known to, the employers.

-To focus on the role of observability, we distinguish between two types of IVs depending on whether they are observed and priced-in by the employers.
-A \emph{hidden} instrument is unobserved by the employers and therefore does not enter into wage setting beyond its effect on schooling.
+\paragraph{Hidden and Transparent Instruments.} To focus on the role of observability, we distinguish between two types of IVs depending on whether they are observed and priced-in by the employers.
+A \emph{hidden} instrument is unobserved by the employers and therefore does not enter into wage-setting beyond its effect on schooling.
 We use the superscript ${{\mathfrak h}}$ in $D^{\mathfrak h}$ to refer to a hidden IV.
 In particular, a hidden IV, $D^{\mathfrak h}$, satisfies the following assumption:

 \begin{assumption} (Hidden Instrument) For all $i, D^{{\mathfrak h}}_{i}\not\in{\mathcal E}_{it}$ which implies $\ln W_{it}\text{\ensuremath{\perp}}D^{{\mathfrak h}}_{i}|(S_{i},\xi^{t}_{i})$. \end{assumption}